silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 title: Data Types, Overloading and Casting
-summary: Documentation on how data is stored going in, coming out of the ORM and how to modify it.
+summary: Learn how how data is stored going in and coming out of the ORM and how to modify it.

 # Data Types and Casting